 Are We Headed For Nursemageddon?

-As COVID-19 cases surge across the country, there's been a growing demand for nurses.
+As COVID-19 cases surge across the country, there's been a growing demand in the jobs market for nurses.
 A new position, the “traveling nurse” has even sprung up on job boards, offering higher pay and enforceable contracts for nurses to travel across states to offer their services.
 With the new ability to be mobile, cities and states are competing for nursing staff.
 If the surge continues, the shortage in nurses will leave resource-constrained hospitals and communities in dire straits.

-We see from job postings and online profiles that, while the demand for nurses has more than doubled since March, supply has largely been unresponsive, resulting in extreme shortages:
+Using Revelio Labs' analytic tools, we see from job postings and online profiles that, while the demand for nurses has more than doubled since March, supply has largely been unresponsive, resulting in extreme shortages:

 Furthermore, we see that salaries of nurses have been very responsive to shortages, making it clear that hospitals are competing on salary: